What Is a Sprint?

 Reduced Risks

-One of the most prominent upsides is that they reduce the risks that the teams might face.
+One of the best sprint benefits is that they reduce the risks that the teams might face.
 During an agile project sprint, a project team would encounter almost all kinds of potential issues that could arise in their product.

-Hence, they get multiple opportunities to deal with any such situation before it becomes a big deal.
+Hence, they get multiple opportunities to deal with any such situation before it becomes significant.

-Through regular meetings or stand-ups, a member would know any problems other members may be facing.
+A member would know any problems other members may face through regular meetings or stand-ups.

-Additionally, in such agile projects, teams have multiple feedback loops, allowing them to identify the problems and solve them quickly.
+Additionally, teams in sprint agile projects have multiple feedback loops, allowing them to identify and solve problems quickly.

 How to Plan and Execute Sprints?

-The first step for any agile project sprint is it’s planning meeting.
+The first step for any agile project sprint is the sprint planning meeting.

 Sprint planning is an event where the team has two fundamental questions: